Joomla 4 released

 If all of the software in your site has a Joomla 4 version, and you want your website to continue on similar to how it currently is, we anticipate the migration will be relatively simple.
 Of course, if your site requires software changes, or if you want to add/change/remove things, it will take a bit more thought and planning.

 If you are actively managing content on your website (adding, changing, using it to direct end users through your website), or if you have an organisation with requirements such as customer interaction for memberships, events, ecommerce, forms, a downloads area, forums, or a custom solution, then a CMS is still a great option for you.

 2. Rebuild your website on a different platform

 Today, there's a wide variety of different platforms to choose from and the industry is constantly evolving.
 There are some new options available now which weren't available when your website was built, and in some cases it may be more cost-effective/user-friendly for you to switch to something else.

 We've updated our FAQ with the following articles which we recommend:

-If your site hasn't changed much since the day it was launched, if it's fairly standard words and images but doesn't require a lot of customer interaction, if you need to make changes so infrequently you can never remember what to do, or if you only need a website to be the equivalent of a Yellow Pages listing, then a different platform may be worth considering.
+If your site hasn't changed much since the day it was launched, if it's fairly standard words and images but doesn't require a lot of customer interaction, if you need to make changes so infrequently you can never remember what to do, if you don't need content management functionality and find it confusing, or if you only need a website to be the equivalent of a Yellow Pages listing, then a different platform may be worth considering.

 3. Do nothing